 Easy Chicken Pot Pie with Frozen Vegetables

 I can’t think of a food that is more of a comfort than a Chicken Pot Pie.
 You can quickly and easily make a homemade pot pie using cooked chicken, some refrigerated pastry, and frozen vegetables.
-Don’t think you need to slave away and make everything from scratch.
+This easy recipe is perfect for the whole family.
+Enjoy this chicken pot pie casserole any night of the week.
+It is a great way to use up leftover chicken.

 chicken pot pie in a bowl and baking dish